-Lymphogranuloma venereum is a sexually transmitted disease that is caused by Chlamydia trachomatis and that causes painful, swollen lymph glands in the groin and sometimes infection of the rectum.
+Lymphogranuloma venereum is a sexually transmitted disease caused by Chlamydia trachomatis.
+It causes painful, swollen lymph glands in the groin and sometimes infection of the rectum.

-Lymphogranuloma venereum is caused by types of Chlamydia trachomatis other than those that usually cause infection of the urethra (urethritis) and cervix (cervicitis).
+Lymphogranuloma venereum is caused by types of Chlamydia trachomatis other than those that usually cause infection of the urethra (urethritis) and cervix (cervicitis—see Chlamydial and Other Infections).
 The infection occurs mostly in tropical and subtropical areas and is rare in the United State.
-In Western Europe, this infection has become a common cause of rectal infection (proctitis) in homosexual men.
+Recently, in Western Europe, rectal infections caused by these bacteria have become more common among men who have sex with men.

-If given early in the infection, doxycycline, erythromycin, or tetracycline, taken by mouth for 3 weeks, cures the infection, but swelling may persist if lymphatic vessels are irreversibly damaged.
+If given early in the infection, doxycycline, erythromycin, or tetracycline (which are antibiotics), taken by mouth for 3 weeks, cures the infection, but swelling may persist if lymphatic vessels are irreversibly damaged.

 Doctors may use a needle or make an incision to drain buboes if they are causing discomfort.